-Now, you are going to use the past continuous tense to frame the answer of the question as he is asking about what you were doing that time.
+Now, you are going to use the Past Continuous tense to frame the answer to the question as he is asking about what you were doing that time.

 • My phone was getting charged, and I was discussing something with Ron.